Who can use RACER?

 Cost of Interlibrary Loan

 The Interlibrary Loan service is available free of charge to Ryerson faculty, students and staff.
 Although the Library covers the cost of interlibrary fees for patrons, there are exceptions.
 Staff will contact patrons when these exceptions apply.

 RACER is the Interlibrary loan requesting system.
 If you have never used RACER before, then you first register (one time only).
 Please complete one form for each item.
 Phone number and e-mail address are required.
 The Library will process only 10 requests from the same user per week.

-ILL reserves the right to refuse to process a request if it violates any of the above conditions.
+The Library reserves the right to refuse to process a request if it violates copyright and licensing conditions.